lilin7/Golang-IM-System/README.md

 # Golang-IM-System

-An instant messaging system created with Golang, including both server side and client side, using Agile Software Development Methodology.
+An instant messaging system created with Golang, communicate using TCP socket, including both server side and client side, using Agile Software Development Methodology.

 Features: